Density of Binary Disc Packings: The 9 Compact Packings: Global inequality for the vertex potential

 \subsection{Vertex potential in any triangle}

-We are now in a position to define the vertex potential in any triangle.
+We shall now define the vertex potential in {\em any} triangle.
 The idea is to modify the potential of a tight triangle depending on how much the triangle itself is deformed.
-Given a triangle $T$ in a FM-triangulation of a disc packing, we denote by $T^*$ the tight triangle obtained in contracting the edges until three discs become mutually tangent (such a triangle is always defined because if $r_a$, $r_b$ and $r_c$ are the radii of the discs, then the edge lengths are $r_a+r_b$, $r_b+r_c$ and $r_a+r_c$ and each of these length is greater than the sum of the two other ones).
+Given a triangle $T$ in a FM-triangulation of a disc packing, we denote by $T^*$ the tight triangle obtained in contracting the edges until the three discs become mutually tangent (such a triangle is always defined because if $r_a$, $r_b$ and $r_c$ are the radii of the discs, then the edge lengths are $r_a+r_b$, $r_b+r_c$ and $r_a+r_c$ and each of these length is greater than the sum of the two other ones).

 \begin{definition} Let $v$ be a vertex of a triangle $T$.
 Let $q$ be the radius of the disc of center $v$ and $x$ and $y$ the radii of the two other discs of $T$.
 The {\em vertex potential} $U_v(T)$ of $v$ is defined by